Peaceful Strandir in Westfjords and pristine highlands photo tour.

 DAY 2.
 STRANDIR REGION.
 FJORDS AND BAYS, BIRDS AND SEALS.
 OLD ABANDONED RUSTY HERRING FACTORY

-We check out and drive further north into the Strandir region of westfjords.
+We drive further north into the Strandir region of westfjords.
 Perhaps the wildest and the least commercial region of Iceland.
 Beautiful mountains on one side and the coastline on the other with driftwood and rock formations.
 Land seals are often to be seen sitting on rocks and cliffs.
 The fresh smell of seawater and chill wind there is like nowhere else.
-Overnight stay in old style and charming hotel Djupavik.
+An old herring station will be on our way as well.
+Hotel by the sea at Drangsnes.

 DAY 3.
 STRANDIR REGION